Enrique1987/no_technical_stuff/books/summaries.md

 The idea is that:

-> ⭐ A small team of great people outperforms a large team of average performers.
+> ⭐ A small team of great people outperforms a large team of average performers. # that is a general rule more people = more problems.

 ##### Key practices